azhx/blagoblag/content/blog/2016/jul/29/intro-to-threat-modeling.rst

 because they're mitigated by 2fa on all service providers and lack of password reuse.

-A direct compromise of the service providers infrastructure could be used to compromise the integirty of the contents.
+A direct compromise of the service provider's infrastructure could be used to compromise the integrity of the contents.

 Finally, an attacker able to MITM connections between a visitor and the CDN or the CDN and the origin could compromise the integrity of the contents.